GeorgNikov/PetAdoption/README.md

 ## 📋 Usage

 1. **For Adopters**:
-   - Browse available pets.
+   - Explore a wide range of available pets.
-   - Filter and search to find the perfect pet.
+   - Use advanced filters (type, age, gender, size) to find your ideal companion.
-   - Submit an adoption request.
+   - Submit adoption requests effortlessly.
+   - Track the progress and status of your requests in real-time.
+   - Rate and review shelters or adoption providers to share your experience.

 2. **For Shelters**:
-   - Log in to the admin dashboard.
+   - Access a dedicated dashboard for efficient management.
+   - Showcase your shelter with a publicly accessible profile page.
-   - Add, update, or delete pet listings.
+   - Add, update, or remove pet listings seamlessly.
-   - Review adoption requests.
+   - View and manage adoption requests from potential adopters.
+   - Leverage a rating system to build trust and credibility.

 ---